FATMAP/technical-test-hom/README.md

 to work on in your own time so that we can see how you approach tasks and as a discussion point going forwards.

-Try to spend less than two hours on this task - and don't worry if it is not complete, we prefer to see quality over quantity.
+Try not to spent more than half a day on this task in total - and don't worry if it is not complete, we prefer to see quality over quantity.

 ## The task